 - JCT Analysis of Tax Reform Act of 2014

 - Tax Policy Center Estimates on Charitable Provisions

 - Tax Policy Center Description and Analysis of the Camp Tax Reform Plan

-- Charitable Giving Coalition - The Charitable Giving Coalition is dedicated to preserving a century-old American tradition that provides a tax deduction for taxpayers who give to charities.
+- The Council actively participates in the work of the Charitable Giving Coalition , a group of national charities, foundations, and member associations dedicated to preserving a century-old American tradition that provides a tax deduction for taxpayers who give to charities.
 The coalition’s members represent a unified voice to raise awareness among lawmakers in Washington, D.C. about the value of the charitable deduction and its impact throughout America in providing essential community services.